 In the 21st century, Evolution 2086 has freed ANU students and educators alike from a campus-centric environment.
 Today, American National University has developed into a master’s-level career-focused institution whose motto is “We Bring our University to You.”
 In leveraging technology to make education possible for even greater numbers of students, we have developed the three-fold concepts of Global Meet, Global Teach, and Global Learn.
 Global Meet brings the entirety of the university’s support services—admissions, financial aid, student services, library resources, and career services—to students and graduates anywhere they are.
 Global Teach brings together the most experienced and dedicated faculty together with the latest learning resources from a worldwide network and makes them available to students anywhere they are.
 Students now attend synchronous, face-to-face Global Learn video conferencing classes as well as online courses, with a small number of on-campus courses for specialized labs or international students.

 Our focus on support services, long a hallmark of the University, will provide continued improvement in this area as well.
 Consolidation of financial aid, library, career services, and other functions at the University level has leveraged the latest technology to provide students with improved features and benefits.
-Consolidating enrollment at the main campus level has given students access to a wider array of programs, course offerings, and other services than would be available at the local campus level.
+Consolidating enrollment at the main campus level has given students access to a wider array of programs, course offerings, and other services than would have been available at the local campus level.

 The evolution of the institution is reflected in our name: American National University.
-American, recognizing our role as a leading American institution for career–focused education for students from around the world; National, acknowledging our historical roots and nationwide reputation; University, representing our status as a graduate–level institution offering diverse academic, online, international, ESL, and corporate training programs.
-The majority of our students have transitioned to enrollment in American National University beginning in 2013, and we expect students at our remaining National College campuses in Tennessee to do the same in the near future.
+American, recognizing our role as a leading American institution for career-focused education for students from around the world; National, acknowledging our historical roots and nationwide reputation; University, representing our status as a graduate-level institution offering diverse academic, online, international, ESL, and corporate training programs.

 What does not change are the hallmarks of the experience our tens of thousands of graduates have enjoyed since 1886.